kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 {% include image.html url="/img/gamefailures/lwr_5.jpg" description="I know what this needs...more cube primitives!" %}
 ## in which I indulge in a minor dalliance outside of Unity's beefy embrace

 I was frustrated with the feedback loop involved in compiling Unity to iOS, and my own speed at making new levels.
-My progland nerd brain was getting bored by all that C# maybe?
+My proglang nerd brain was getting bored by all that C# maybe?

 <a href="http://kevinw.github.io/games/traplands"><img src="/img/gamefailures/traplands_title.gif"></a>